 Megali Ammos is the closest beach to Skiathos Town, only a 15-minute walk away, so it’s a popular spot.
 This long, gently curving, sheltered bay has a narrow beach made up of a mix of sand and pebbles, with a row of beach bars and tavernas at one end.

 Koukounaries is Skiathos’ most famous beach, with soft golden sands and shallow waters backed by pine trees and the protected wetlands of the Strofilia lagoon.
-It can get very busy in summer, with sunbeds, beach bars, restaurants and watersport equipment for hire.
+It can get very busy in summer, with sunbeds, beach bars, restaurants and watersports equipment for hire.

 Banana beach on the west coast is accessible on foot from Koukounaries beach through the ELIVI resort.
 It’s split into two sections – Big Banana is larger with more of a party atmosphere in high season.
 And Little Banana is quieter with a nudist area.